WHO WE ARE

 Join SPAE to protect the area.
 By becoming a member, you can join a pressure group established for the public benefit and which has been in existence for 40 years protecting the area in which we enjoy living.
 With your help we can speak with an even more powerful voice.

-Planning Decisions tabled at meeting on 5 March 2018
+Planning Decisions tabled at the meeting on 3 Sep 18

-Planning Decisions tabled at meeting on 5 February 2018
+Planning Decisions tabled at the meeting on 6 Aug 18

 You are not logged in